dascentral/dotfiles/README.md

 ### Generate an SSH key

 We will need an SSH key to communicate with GitHub.
-[Generate a new public and private SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) by running the following command and then add it to your [GitHub profile](https://github.com/settings/keys).
+[Generate a new public and private SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) by running the following command and then adding the key to your [GitHub profile](https://github.com/settings/keys).

 ```shell
 curl https://raw.githubusercontent.com/dascentral/dotfiles/HEAD/ssh.sh | sh -s "<your-key-name>"